mamaorha/kotless/README.md

 ## Integration with existing applications

-Kotless is able to deploy existing Spring Boot or Ktor application to AWS serverless platform.
+Kotless is able to deploy existing Spring Boot application to AWS serverless platform.
 To do it, you'll need to set up a plugin and replace existing dependency with the appropriate Kotless DSL.

-For **Ktor**, you should replace existing engine ( e.g. `implementation("io.ktor", "ktor-server-netty", "1.5.0")`)
-with `implementation("io.kotless", "ktor-lang", "0.1.6")`.
-Note that this dependency bundles Ktor of version
-`1.5.0`, so you may need to upgrade other Ktor libraries (like `ktor-html-builder`) to this version.

-For **Spring Boot** you should replace the starter you use ( e.g. `implementation("org.springframework.boot", "spring-boot-starter-web", "3.2.0)`) with `implementation("io.kotless", "spring-boot-lang", "0.3.3")`.
+For **Spring Boot** you should replace the starter you use ( e.g. `implementation("org.springframework.boot", "spring-boot-starter-web", "3.2.0)`) with `implementation("io.kotless", "spring-boot-lang", "0.3.4")`.
 Note that this dependency bundles Spring Boot of version `3.2.0`, so you also may need to upgrade other Spring Boot libraries to this version.